Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 Snowflake uses a [stage object](https://docs.snowflake.com/en/user-guide/data-load-overview.html#supported-file-locations ) to access data stored in buckets, which could be external(customer managed) or internal(Snowflake managed).

 This is the important integration milestone.
-As we have data files in the stage, from this time on, data is accessible for analysis and we have diffferent options to optimize access by completing the integration phase:
+As we have data files in the stage, from this time on, data is accessible for analysis and we have different options to optimize access by completing the integration phase:

 * [Query stage data directly](https://docs.snowflake.com/en/user-guide/querying-stage.html).
 This is commonly used for profiling incoming data, but can also deliver fast insights without the need for loading and optimizing for access.
 Technically this could be a direct query or a view or [external table](https://docs.snowflake.com/en/user-guide/tables-external-intro.html).

 * Load using [COPY](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html), a **synchronous** process that allows you to assign a virtual warehouse of various sizes(XS->6XL) to match the scale of your integration task.
 This process automatically creates metadata for file load history, allows for error tolerance thresholds, and gives you full control over compute allocation.
 It is ideal for bulk load operations.
 The COPY command could be initiated from an external process/orchestrator or from [user managed task](https://docs.snowflake.com/en/user-guide/tasks-intro.html) or [serverless task](https://docs.snowflake.com/en/user-guide/tasks-intro.html#serverless-tasks).

 * Load using [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html).
-This is **asynchronous** process that utilizes automatically scaling, Snowflake-managed compute resources for data loading.
+This is an **asynchronous** process that utilizes automatically scaling, Snowflake-managed compute resources for data loading.
 Requests to load via Snowpipe can be submitted through the Snowpipe REST API or set up for automatic ingestion using [Snowpipe Auto-ingest](https://docs.snowflake.com/en/user-guide/data-load-snowpipe.html) setup, which leverages cloud storage notifications.
 Load requests are queued and processed on a frequent basis.
 Snowpipe is a great option for automating the integration of files and simplifying the management of compute resources when data file influxes are less predictable.

 These options are typically the best choice when the upstream system you are integrating with supplies data in the form of files.
 It is highly recommended to familiarize yourself with the best practices section in the corresponding documentation when using any of the above options, especially about recommended file sizes.